The Help to Buy mortgages scheme explained.

 The Help to Buy equity loan is limited to new build mortgages only, although there is no restriction on the size of the property you purchase so long as you meet the remaining criteria.
 Many new buy mortgage lenders also have strict policies in place surrounding lending to non-standard property types.

-The equity loan scheme is not intended for use on Buy to Lets (BTLs).
+The equity loan scheme is not intended for use on buy to lets (BTLs).
 If you have purchased a property using HTB, you are required to repay the equity loan before you can sublet.

 5% is the minimum deposit requirement, but that doesn’t mean that you’re limited to putting forward just 5% if you can afford more.
 You can also take advantage of HTB to maximise your deposit contribution, provided you use at least 10% equity loan and 25% mortgage.
 So, whether you have a 95% LTV all the way through to 35% LTV, Help to Buy may be a viable option for you.

 100% LTV mortgages are not generally possible through HTB schemes, but there are a number of other options you could consider to help you gather together the minimum 5% deposit required.

-For example, some providers are happy to consider a family-gifted deposit, or a family member guarantor on your application.
+For example, some providers are happy to consider a family-gifted deposit or a family member guarantor on your application.

-There are also bank schemes available for first-time buyers, such as Lloyd TSB’s “Lend a Hand” and Barclays’ “Family Springboard” programmes.
+There are also bank schemes available for first-time buyers, such as Lloyd TSB’s Lend a Hand and Barclays’ Family Springboard programmes.
 Contact us to discuss any of the above in more detail and we’ll forward your enquiry to an expert.

-The team we work with will be able to calculate the best rates available to you depending on the size of your deposit, and advise you on next steps.
+The team we work with will be able to calculate the best rates available to you depending on the size of your deposit, and advise you on the next steps.

 All mortgage applicants are subject to affordability assessments, and this is no different if you’re using a scheme such as Help to Buy.